trunghuythu/super-shopping/README.md

           }'

 ## Limitation & Road-map
 	.
 Requests should be authenticated at the gateway, and enriched with authentication details (id, email, role) before they get to backing services.
-Once a request get to our services, there should be enough information about the principal who makes the request, without the services go asking for authenticatio ndetails.
-Also, this helps to bypass authentication in internal process communication between internal services.
+Once a request get to our services, there should be enough information about the principal who makes the request, without the services go asking for authentication details.
+Also, this helps to bypass authentication in internal process communication between internal services and facilitate testing on individual services.
 	.
 Implement consistent error handling model:
 		.
 Support i18n
 		.
 Generate error ID to help tracking issues.